 The mission of the Architecture Archive is to record the history of the School of Architecture’s pedagogy through the documentation of student work, to provide resources to the students in order to augment and enhance their architectural education, and to produce informative exhibitions and publications on the subject of architecture and related disciplines.

 In 1970 John Hejduk and Roger Canon, AR’70, established a methodology to document student work for the publication Education of An Architect: A Point of View, which coincided with an exhibition of the same name held at the Museum of Modern Art in 1971.
 Supported by a recommendation of the 1980 National Architectural Accrediting Board (NAAB) Visiting Team, the Archive was established in 1983, and officially became a department of the School of Architecture in 1991, with Kim Shkapich, A'80, as its first Director.
-Steven Hillyer, AR’90, is the Director, and Sara Jones is the Special Projects Assistant.
+Steven Hillyer, AR’90, is the Director.

 DOCUMENTATION OF STUDENT WORK

 Each summer, the Archive documents a faculty-designated selection of models and drawings from the annual End of Year Exhibition, which is comprised of student work produced in all five undergraduate design studios, as well as the graduate research design studios.
 The photographic recording of these materials is subsequently used for publications, the presentation of work to the National Architectural Accrediting Board (NAAB), and to augment the student work collection, which is the largest of the Archive’s holdings.